Mallets/zcat/README.md

 ### Getting started

-`zat` runs in publicatoin or subscription mode when proper flags are specified.
+`zcat` runs in publicatoin or subscription mode when proper flags are specified.

 To read data from stdin and publish it over zenoh: